yokoffing/filterlists/README.md

 ### Fonts

 1) **Block third-party fonts** (70 rules) | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/block_third_party_fonts.txt)
 <br> (**optional:** This will break the "look and feel" of some sites.)
-<br> A successor to [Fanboy's Anti-thirdparty Fonts](https://github.com/ryanbr/fanboy-adblock/blob/master/fanboy-antifonts.txt), this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
+A successor to [Fanboy's Anti-thirdparty Fonts](https://github.com/ryanbr/fanboy-adblock/blob/master/fanboy-antifonts.txt), this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
 I prefer this method because it avoids third-party domains (speed and privacy benefit), and I trust the first-party site to download a font from them.<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup>

 ## Annoyances

 1) :star: **yokoffing's Annoyance List** (1k rules) | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/annoyance_list.txt)
 <br> A curated list that captures nuisances missed by other maintainers.
-It also cleans up the clutter around many sites (e.g., related articles, "read more', etc.).
+It also cleans up the clutter around many sites (e.g., related articles, "read more", etc.).

 2) **[Browse websites without logging in](https://github.com/DandelionSprout/adfilt/blob/master/BrowseWebsitesWithoutLoggingIn.txt)** (370 rules) | [add](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/BrowseWebsitesWithoutLoggingIn.txt)
 <br> This list attempts to bypass forced logins on sites.